ubports/docs.ubports.com/sdk/apps/qml/QtQuick/TextInput.rst

 This signal is emitted when the Return or Enter key is pressed or the text input loses focus.
-Note that if there is a validator or `inputMask </sdk/apps/qml/QtQuick/TextInput#inputMask-prop>`__ set on the text input and enter/return is pressed, this signal will only be emitted if the input follows the
+Note that if there is a validator or :ref:`inputMask <sdk_qtquick_textinput#inputMask-prop>` set on the text input and enter/return is pressed, this signal will only be emitted if the input follows the
-`inputMask </sdk/apps/qml/QtQuick/TextInput#inputMask-prop>`__ and the validator returns an acceptable state.
+:ref:`inputMask <sdk_qtquick_textinput#inputMask-prop>` and the validator
+returns an acceptable state.

 The corresponding handler is ``onEditingFinished``.